JungeAlexander/instructor-search-metadata-demo/README.md

 ### Secrets

-Create a `.env` file in the root of the repository with the following structure:
+Create a `.env` file in the root of the repository with the following content:

+1. set LLM-specific environment variables in the `.env` file as explained here: https://litellm.vercel.app/#basic-usage
+2. if you are using Langfuse, set up the environment variables as explained here: https://langfuse.com/docs/get-started

+Afterwards, your `.env` might look like this (using Azure OpenAI and Langfuse):

 ```
+AZURE_API_KEY = ""
+AZURE_API_BASE = ""
+AZURE_API_VERSION = ""
+LANGFUSE_SECRET_KEY = ""
+LANGFUSE_PUBLIC_KEY = ""
+LANGFUSE_HOST = ""
 ```

 ### Python